 The Shannon Masterplan will be a non-statutory plan that responds directly to a specific objective of the Clare County Development Plan 2017-2023 (as varied) CDP Objective 7.5 Shannon Town Centre which requires the "examination of the possibility of creating a distinct shopping character for the town centre, reflecting its linked Gateway status and increasing its attractiveness to tourists, particularly those using the airport".
-The primary purpose of the Draft Masterplan is to provide further detail and clarity with regard to the intentions of the Planning Authority to give effect to the objectives for the lands.
+The primary purpose of the Draft Masterplan is to provide further detail and clarity regarding the intentions of the Planning Authority to give effect to the objectives for the lands.
 The Masterplan will have no influence on other plans either above or below in a hierarchy.

 Therefore, the Draft Masterplan will be a non-statutory plan that provides detail and clarity with regard to the existing land use objectives for the lands.
-The sustainability principles at the core of the Draft Masterplan are informed by the existing policy and key objectives in the current Clare County Development Plan.
+The sustainability principles at the core of the Draft Masterplan are informed by the existing policy and key objectives in the current Clare County

+Development Plan.
 Therefore, future development will continue to accord with the objectives and policies, including the environmental requirements of the Development Plan.

 The Clare County Development Plan 2017-2023 as varied sits at Local Government level, of the Spatial Planning Hierarchy in Ireland, and below the Regional Assembly and Government level.
-The Plan sits at the top of the local Government level and influences Local Area Plans (LAP).
+The Draft Masterplan sits at the bottom of the local Government level below the Local Area Plans (LAP) and does not influence any other plan in the hierarchy.